DarianHamel/Full-Stack-Flush/README.md

 ## Project Summary and Vision
 The main vision and goal of our project is to deliver the most engaging and fun gambling experience possible to all users.
+[The main vision and goal of our project is to deliver a variety of games based on skill and chance enhancing their competitive gameplay experience with user credits.] --> Insinuate gambling but don't really say gambling

 OR